GrussmayerLab/live-cell-incubator/index.md

 ![A cell with a blanket alt >](docs/landscape_cell_blanket.png)

-In this project we have developed a live cell incubator with environmental controls for our home-built microscope.
+In this project we have developed a live cell incubator with environmental controls for our home-built microscope based on the [RM21 platform by Mad City Labs](https://www.madcitylabs.com/rm21.html).
 This was the second iteration of our incubator chamber as the first version faced certain leakage and robustness issues.
 Our current design addresses these issues and incorporates several key features of an "ideal" incubator for live cell imaging:

 1. Precise temperature control: Maintains a stable temperature, typically around 37°C for mammalian cells, with minimal fluctuations using commercial Oko Lab temperature control units.